Skip to content

 Vinson & Elkins has represented clients in various Texas courts for over a century.
 As skilled advocates and tireless competitors, we uphold the rule of law while protecting our client’s interests.

-The newly-adopted Texas Business Courts open in September 2024.
+The newly-adopted Texas Business Court opens in September 2024.
 These courts will bolster the Texas judicial system by adding an efficient court that specializes in large commercial business disputes.
-The Texas Business Courts will provide another judicial setting where Vinson & Elkins litigators will thrive.
-Our deep bench of Texas litigators includes experts in Texas law and civil procedure that are well-suited to advance our clients’ rights in the Texas Business Courts, just like any other.
+The Texas Business Court will provide another judicial setting where Vinson & Elkins litigators will thrive.
+Our deep bench of Texas litigators includes experts in Texas law and civil procedure that are well-suited to advance our clients’ rights in the Texas Business Court, just like any other.

 Explore our content, team, and practice offerings

-The Texas Business Courts series provides insight and analysis on the implementation of the Texas Business Courts and additional resources on the ever-evolving system that is set to open in September 2024, including the areas in which we regularly advise, as well as the firm’s key contacts.
+The Texas Business Court series provides insight and analysis on the implementation of the Texas Business Court and additional resources on the ever-evolving system that is set to open in September 2024, including the areas in which we regularly advise, as well as the firm’s key contacts.

-Texas Governor Greg Abbott signed House Bill 19 on June 9, 2023, codifying a new Texas business court system.
+Texas Governor Greg Abbott signed House Bill 19 on June 9, 2023, codifying the new Texas Business Court.

-The goal of the new business court system is to utilize commercially focused judges to adjudicate cases more efficiently than in the traditional court system.
+The goal of the new Business Court is to utilize commercially focused judges to adjudicate cases more efficiently than in the traditional court system.
 Removing certain matters from the traditional docket should also lighten traditional judges’ dockets, quickening the pace of litigation in all state courts in Texas.

 September 1, 2024

-The business courts will have jurisdiction over certain specific categories of commercial cases, where the amount in controversy exceeds $5 million in some instances, and $10 million in others, and the case involves specific business-related issues, such as corporate governance and internal corporate affairs issues, securities litigation, breaches of fiduciary duties, actions arising out of the Texas Business Organizations Code, or commercial transactions in which the parties agreed the business court would have jurisdiction.
+The Business Court has jurisdiction over certain specific categories of commercial cases, where the amount in controversy exceeds $5 million in some instances, and $10 million in others, and the case involves specific business-related issues, such as corporate governance and internal corporate affairs issues, securities litigation, breaches of fiduciary duties, actions arising out of the Texas Business Organizations Code, or commercial transactions in which the parties agreed the business court would have jurisdiction.

-The business courts will also have jurisdiction over cases with publicly traded companies, regardless of the amount in controversy, that involve specific business-related issues, such as those outlined above.
+The Business Court also has jurisdiction over cases with publicly traded companies, regardless of the amount in controversy, that involve specific business-related issues, such as those outlined above.

-The business court law directs Governor Greg Abbott to appoint district judges.
-More heavily populated areas (including Dallas, Houston, Austin, San Antonio, and Fort Worth) will have two business court judges.
-The new law also provides for a new appellate court—the Fifteenth Court of Appeals—to hear appeals from the business courts.
+The Business Court law directs Governor Greg Abbott to appoint judges to each of the Business Court’s divisions.
+Divisions encompassing more heavily populated areas (including Dallas, Houston, Austin, San Antonio, and Fort Worth) will have two business court judges.
+The new law also provides for a new appellate court—the Fifteenth Court of Appeals—to hear appeals from the Business Court divisions.

-The judges have yet to be appointed and confirmed, but qualifications include: 10 or more years of experience in complex civil business litigation, business transaction law, serving as a judge in a Texas court with civil jurisdiction or any combination of that experience.
+The judges for the divisions encompassing the more heavily populated areas in Texas have been appointed and are listed here.
+In order to qualify as a business court judge, a person must have 10 or more years of experience in complex civil business litigation, business transaction law, serving as a judge in a Texas court with civil jurisdiction or any combination of that experience.

-House Bill 19 provides a mechanism that allows parties to lawsuits that were filed in a Texas district court or county court, but which also fall within the business courts’ jurisdiction, to be “removed” from the district or county court and transferred to the division of the business court for the region of the state in which the case was pending.
+House Bill 19 provides a mechanism that allows parties to lawsuits that were filed in a Texas district court or county court, but which also fall within the Business Court’s jurisdiction, to be “removed” from the district or county court and transferred to the division of the business court for the region of the state in which the case was pending.
 Parties may file an agreed notice of removal at any time during the lawsuit to effectuate removal of the action.
-If not agreed, however, a party seeking to remove a lawsuit to the business court must file a notice of removal no later than the 30th day after the date the party requesting removal discovered, or reasonably should have discovered, facts establishing the business court’s jurisdiction over the action.
+If not agreed, however, a party seeking to remove a lawsuit to the business court must file a notice of removal no later than the 30th day after the later of the date the party requesting removal (1) was served in accordance with rules adopted by the Texas Supreme Court; or (2) discovered, or reasonably should have discovered, facts establishing the business court’s jurisdiction over the action.

 Additionally, if there is an application for temporary injunction pending in the lawsuit on the date the party requesting removal of the action discovered, or reasonably should have discovered, facts establishing the business court’s jurisdiction over the action, then the deadline to file a notice of removal is the 30th day after the date the application is granted, denied, or denied as a matter of law.